 Firstly while you’re on the barge, lower your tyre pressures to around 18 psi.
 A longer tyre footprint will keep you out of trouble most of the time.
-Secondly engage 4WD.
+Secondly, engage 4WD.
 You’d be surprised at how many people forget to do this!
-Note to self; if the light is flashing, your not in 4WD!
+Note to self; if the light is flashing, you’re not in 4WD!

 Another tip is to use your vehicle’s momentum and avoid high torque wheel spin when moving onto the beach.
 Long arcing turns are always better than full lock turns in the sand.
 Finally, know what the tide is doing when you arrive.